 Most of the Black Forest Horse’s original use has been replaced by machinery, but they can do heavy farm work for small-scale farming.
 Generally, these horses are kept more for competitive driving or pleasure riding, however.

 Black Forest Horses are prized for their gentle nature and versatility for riding, driving, and competition.
-Though the Black Forest Horse is an ideal choice for all types of equestrians, it’s difficult to find one available.
+Though the Black Forest Horse is an ideal choice for all types of equestrians, it is difficult to find one available.
 With low population numbers and even fewer breeders, these horses can command high prices—if you can even find one for sale.

 Featured Image Credit: Uli Ebner, Pixabay